FarhangSara - Promotion of Cultural and Artistic Expressions

-- Direct beneficiaries of the project include the Ministry of Information and Culture and its provincial departments, civil society organizations, culture and arts institutions (private and public), female and male artists, craftspeople, musicians, photographers, writers, researchers and other practitioners in urban and rural areas in 5 regions/7 provinces across Afghanistan.
+- Direct beneficiaries of the project include the Ministry of Information and Culture and its provincial departments, civil society organizations, culture and arts institutions (private and public), female and male artists, craftspeople, musicians, photographers, writers, researchers and other practitioners in urban and rural areas all over Afghanistan.

 - Indirect beneficiaries include large segments of the population, particularly women and youth.